tapilew/equilibrio-alpha/README.md

   manage fiat currency.
 - **Automated Reconciliation:** Syncing crypto transactions with fiat bank statements is a manual process using the CSV export.
-- **Built-in Off-Ramping:** Converting USDT to fiat is handled outside the protocol (see Post-Hackathon Focus).
+- **Built-in Off-Ramping:** Converting USDC to fiat is handled outside the protocol (see Post-Hackathon Focus).

 By keeping the MVP lean and focused, we provide a non-intimidating entry point